19bufordcarl/CarlRPG/Myth & Shadow/Magic/Deities/Pantheons/Sylvan Pantheon.md

 Child of Nymara, Elandor is the god of waterfalls and springs.
 He nurtures the flowing waters, providing life and sustenance to the creatures of the forest.

-### Arion
+### Aria

-Child of Faelara, Arion is the god of birds and flight.
-He watches over the skies, guiding and protecting the avian creatures.
+Child of Faelara, Aria is the god of birds and flight.
+She watches over the skies, guiding and protecting the avian creatures.

 ### Thalindra

 Child of Thalor, Thalindra is the goddess of caves and underground realms.
-She guards the hidden places of the earth, ensuring their secrets remain safe. assistant Great!
-Here are additional deities to complete your Elven Pantheon, following the same format:
+She guards the hidden places of the earth, ensuring their secrets remain safe.

 ### Sylphia